thisminute/cui-tools/README.md

 ### Variables

-To be implemented...

-Without variables, we can turn any element of class "a" green when it is clicked:
+Even without variables, we can turn any element of class "a" green when it is clicked:

 ```cui
 .a {